-From what he could tell, nothing seemed out of placed.
+From what he could tell, nothing seemed out of place.
 He didn’t see his brother’s light on, so he wasn’t sure if he was the one who put the monitor in his room.
-Though, he wouldn’t put it past Billy to try and scare him anytime he could, with anything he could get his hands on.
+Though he wouldn’t put it past Billy to try and scare him anytime he could with anything he could get his hands on.

 Behind him, a shuffling noise rang out of the tiny speaker, followed by more of Emmy’s whining.
 Gathering all the bravery he could, he decided to check on her to make sure she was safe.

 With Mr. Fuzzy in hand, Timmy made his way towards his sister’s room.
 He shuffled past his parents’ room, which was right in the middle of his and Emmy’s.
 He glanced to the other side of the hall.
 The bathroom sat with its door wide open, its nightlight off as well.
 His eyes went to his brother’s room.
 No lights.
 No sound.

 He made it to his sister’s room.
 Her door was slightly opened.
 No light shone, but Timmy could see his father was in there, standing over Emmy’s crib, whispering to her.

 Timmy spoke up in a voice as quiet as he could get, not wanting to scare his dad or wake his sister, “Daddy?
 Is Emmy okay?”

 The man looked up at him and made a low shushing sound.

 Timmy nodded.
 “Okay, daddy.
 I love you.”

 As quietly as he could, the boy backed up and turned down the hallway again.
 But right as he got to his parents’ door, an idea popped into his head.